Cabinet approves PLI scheme for 10 sectors worth Rs 1.46 lakh crore to boost manufacturing | Business

 Cabinet approves PLI scheme for 10 sectors worth Rs 1.46 lakh crore to boost manufacturing

 The Union Cabinet on Wednesday approved Production-Linked Incentive (PLI) scheme in 10 key sectors including pharmaceutical drugs and automobiles and auto components to enhance India's manufacturing capabilities and export.
-The approved financial outlay for the ten sectors over five year period is Rs 1,45,980.
+The approved financial outlay for the ten sectors over five year period is Rs 1,45,980 crore.

 Briefing the media after a meeting of union cabinet, Prakash Javadekar said that the PLI scheme will also help in creating jobs.
 The ten sectors identified under the scheme are--Advanced chemistry cell (ACC) battery (approved financial outlay over a five year period of Rs 18,100 crore), electronic/technology products (approved financial outlay Rs 5,000 crore), automobile and auto component (Rs 57,042 crore), pharmaceuticals and drugs (Rs 15,000 crore), telecom and networking products (12,195 crore), textile products (Rs 10,683 crore), food products (Rs 10,900 crore), high efficiency solar photovoltaic modules (Rs 4,500 crore), white goods (ACs and LEDs) (Rs 6,238 crore) and specialty steel (Rs 6,322 crore).